Too Much of a Good Thing: Compost Brings Phosphorus Challenges to Red Earth Farm

 Red Earth could further boost its soil protein levels by adding more legume cover crops into their crop rotation—only two of the three fields we sampled in 2017 had a winter cover crop, placing the farm well below the median “days of living cover” benchmark of 240 days accomplished by the other farmers in participating in the study.
 While Red Earth finds it difficult to find a successful window for sowing legumes in the fall, several farmers suggested that working in sun hemp before fall Brassica planting could be a way to cultivate more nitrogen from legumes.

-Thanks so much to Red Earth Farm for openly and generously sharing their soil health data with farmers everywhere in the name of growing the soil health movement.
+Thanks so much to Bending Bridge Farm for openly and generously sharing their soil health data with farmers everywhere in the name of growing the soil health movement.
+Also thanks to Bob Shindlebeck and Aaron Ristow at the Cornell Soil Health Lab for their help facilitating our soil health field days.